Plugin Development Guide

 Debugging

-Enable debug logging and validation:
+# Enable debug logging s9s --debug

 API Reference